Artist of the Week 64

 While Valeri has mastered the methods of alla prima and direct painting techniques, her most captivating works are done in the indirect style.
 "With indirect painting, I paint many thin layers, about three layers of monochromatic underpainting and as many as four to six more layers of color.
 This helps me achieve very realistic effects and a very fine level of detail."

 Valeri's painting process is detailed and time-consuming.
 A small (9x12" or 11x14") still life requires roughly a month of work from initial drawing to finished painting.
 "When I teach my process to students, they're sometimes mystified as to why we go through all the different steps and stages; painting directly seems easier to them," she says.
 "It's at the end of the process, when there are ah-has all around the studio as students achieve levels of realism they never thought they were capable of, that they start to understand how powerful this process can be."

 Contact Lily Pad Gallery West for information on pricing and to view additional works by Sadie Valeri.

-To learn more about Sadie Valeri and to view her expanded portfolio, visit her website:
+To learn more about Sadie Valeri, visit her Artist page: